neoclear-projects/conterview/Backend-API.md

         - idx: (int) index of grade to update
         - value: (int) value of grade to update to
       - comment: (string) comment to update to (optional)
-      - allPassed: (bool) update whether the candidate passes all test cases (optional)
 - response: 200
     - content-type: `application/json`
     - body: object
-        - problemRubric: object
         - name: (string) name of the rubric
         - desc: (string) desc of the rubric
         - rating: (int) maximum mark of the rubric
         - curRating: (int) current mark of the rubric
-        - allPassed: (bool) whether all test cases are passed
 - response: 400
     - content-type: `text/plain`
     - body: one of: